 Forecasting isn’t perfect, particularly the farther into the future you project, but it can help ensure that you have enough inventory in the supply chain to satisfy demand, but without increasing obsolescence or losses.
 Forecasting can help you avoid overestimated demand that leads to bloated inventory and high costs and underestimating demand that means customers won’t get the products they want.

-Companies can generate better forecasts by using mobile computers and specialized software to collect and analyze data on sales, returns, stales, specific customer order histories, promotions, seasonal fluctuations, and other factors.
+Companies can generate better forecasts by using mobile computers, like Zebra Technologies’ TC51/TC56 or TC8000, and specialized software to collect and analyze data on sales, returns, stales, specific customer order histories, promotions, seasonal fluctuations, and other factors.

 For companies that specialize in route delivery — particularly for direct store delivery applications where perishable goods may be involved — there are clear benefits for being able to let customers know their optimal inventory levels.